 A meta-study published by Harvard Medical School found that people who have positive expectations for their future tend to be healthier, happier and more resilient.
 So don't dismiss a positive outlook as some sort of New Age wackiness.
 We need to believe we still have potential in order to make a commitment to healthy aging.

 Instead of lamenting what we can no longer do, let's focus on everything we might still be able to do.
 As 81-year-old author James P. Owen says,

 Our later years can be a time ofpersonal growth and self-discovery –

 a time when we build on decades of life experienceto become an even better version of ourselves.

 One of the best ways to increase your optimism and appreciation for life is with a gratitude mindset.

-Maximum Gratitude: Find Happiness and Contentment Through the Habit of Giving Thanks (available on Amazon) is a fantastic tool to help you develop this life-giving practice.
+Maximum Gratitude: Find Happiness and Contentment Through the Habit of Giving Thanks* is a fantastic tool to help you develop this life-giving practice.